About to list your property for sale?

 Some even provides information about roughly how much monthly bills are likely to cost.

-However, this isn’t to say that there isn’t any value in listing your property on some of the lesser well-known portals, such as Propertini.
+However, this isn’t to say that there isn’t any value in listing your property on some of the lesser well-known portals.
 There are also new challenger portals that will soon be available giving homeowners more choice on where to market their homes for sale.

 Ensure that the buyer can find all the information they need to make a decision.
 This will make it more likely that your property will be found, and snapped up.
 Ensure you’ve checked how much any extra marketing tactics, such as virtual tours, will cost you.